The Golden Vanity (Britten): Premiere

 According to Graham, the Vienna Boys Choir gave a "riotous" performance at the premiere; but when they returned to England to perform it at the Royal Festival Hall some months later, they were "absolutely shattered and exhausted" after "one of their interminable world tours".
 Britten "was furious and lodged a formal complaint with the director of the choir for exploiting and exhausting the boys".
 The work was subsequently dropped from their repertoire.

+Music

 Britten set one of the darker versions of the song, in which the brave cabin boy is abandoned to drown.
 John Bridcut has summarised it thus: "It tells the story of a battle at sea, and a cabin-boy who ensures victory for the crew of The Golden Vanity by drilling holes in the pirate ship they are fighting, and sinking it.
 His captain reneges on his promised reward (the hand of his daughter), and leaves the boy to drown.
 But the spirit of the boy returns at the end of the piece, just as in Curlew River two years before."

 The work includes passing literary and musical allusions to Britten's 1951 opera Billy Budd.